Engaging local people to improve their lives whilst reducing threats to the African golden cat and other wildlife.

 Using motion-triggered cameras to automatically record pictures and videos of the African golden cat.
 We then apply robust data analytics to learn about the secretive lives of African golden cats.

-WHO ARE OUR PARTNERS
+OUR PARTNERS

 We work with local people living at the frontline of protected areas which African golden cats call home.
 Our longterm esteemed partners include the Institute of Tropical Forest Conservation, Uganda Wildlife Authority, National Forestry Authority, and the Small Wild cat Conservation Foundation.